RecordEvolution/REonboarding/TechStack/README.md

 (https://brew.sh/)

 ### Git
-[Download git from https://git-scm.com/downloads](https://git-scm.com/downloads) and install on your Mac Book.
+Download Git from [https://git-scm.com/downloads](https://git-scm.com/downloads) and install on your Mac Book.
-Configure git and connect it to Github.
+Configure git so that you can connect via ssh to our Github repositories.

 ### Node and npm
-[Download Node.js from https://nodejs.org/en/download/](https://nodejs.org/en/download/) and install on your Mac Book.
+Download Node.js from [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and install on your Mac Book.
 !Warning: do not install node and npm via brew.
 This causes some weird error on using the Crossbar and Autobahn modules.

 When npm is installed install the following packages:
-* Bower package manager
+#### 1. Bower package manager
 ```
 npm install -g bower
 ```